KeystoneBrass/KeystoneBrass.github.io/index.md

 ## Lessons & Carols in Brass

 #### 2020: Christmas Meditations
-Due to Coronavirus concerns, all live services were cancelled; however, after receiving permission from one of the music publishers the ensemble uses, a special Lessons & Carols in Brass service has been prepared for online broadcast.
+Due to Coronavirus concerns, all live Lessons & Carols in Brass services were cancelled; however, after receiving permission from one of the music publishers used by the ensemble uses, a special Lessons & Carols in Brass service has been prepared for online broadcast.

 * * *